OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 technologies (Optical, IP, etc.).

 {{!I-D.ietf-nmop-simap-concept}} defines the requirements for SIMAP, based on the Operator use cases.
-Some of the non-functional requirements should be supported by the NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}} protocols, by Network Configuration Access Control Model {{!RFC8431}} and other current drafts in NETCONF WG.
+Some of the non-functional requirements should be supported by the protocols (NETCONF {{!RFC6241}}, RESTCONF {{!RFC8040}} or other), by Network Configuration Access Control Model {{!RFC8431}} and other current drafts in NETCONF WG.
 Some of the Operators' requirements are already supported by the {{!RFC8345}} ietf-network and ietf-network-topology YANG modules.
-Some of the Operators' requirements were identified the gaps in these 2 modules and this document provides the solution how to implement these gaps.
+Some of the Operators' requirements identified the gaps in the ietf-network and ietf-network-topology YANG modules.
+This document peroposes the solution how to implement these gaps.

 # Terminology

-This document makes use of all terms defined in {{!I-D.ietf-nmop-simap-concept}}.
+This document makes use of the terms defined in {{!I-D.ietf-nmop-simap-concept}}.

 # SIMAP Requirements Analysis